Search:

 2011 deals yet another massive blow to the world’s pangolins, with possibly 40,000 – 60,000 slaughtered last year alone.

-Together, these incidents yielded an estimated equivalent of 8,000-12,000 pangolins, but experts warn that these busts represent only a small fraction of what’s actually circulating the illegal wildlife trade.
+Together, these incidents yielded an estimated equivalent of more than 8,700-12,500 pangolins, but experts warn that these busts represent only a small fraction of what’s actually circulating the illegal wildlife trade.

-In fact, many claim authorities only detect about 20% of the wildlife in this black market circuit -– meaning the total number of pangolins poached in 2011 could be as many as 41,000 to 60,000 individuals.
+In fact, many claim authorities only detect about 20% of the wildlife in this black market circuit -– meaning the total number of pangolins plundered from the wild for illegal trade in 2011 could be as many as 43,800 to 62,800 individuals.

 2011 in Review

-With at least eight seizures in 2011, India had more than any other country in the world this past year.
+With at least twelve seizures in 2011, Thailand had more than any other country in the world this past year.

 Increased concerns over threats to African pangolins in 2011